Social proof: In entertainment

 Theaters sometimes use specially planted audience members who are instructed to give ovations at pre-arranged times.
 Usually, these people are the ones who clap initially, and the rest of the audience follows.
 Such ovations may be perceived by non-expert audience members as signals of the performance's quality.

 In television shows, television studios have discovered that they can increase the perceived "funniness" of a show by playing a pre-recorded laugh track at key moments.
 They have found that even though viewers find a laugh track annoying, they perceive shows that use canned laughter to be funnier than those that do not.

 In e-commerce

 In e-commerce, social proof takes the form of positive testimonials from previous customers.
 Showcasing these testimonials is one of the tactics that is found to be effective in encouraging potential customers to sign up.

 In social media

 Social proof is exploited on social networks such as X (formerly Twitter), Facebook, Instagram and YouTube.
 The number of followers, fans, views, likes, favorites and even comments that a user has made, positively affects how other users perceive them.
-A user on X (formerly Twitter) with a million followers is perceived as more trustworthy and reputable than a similar user with a thousand followers, resulting in faster growth of followers and higher engagement and click-through-rates.
+A user on X with a million followers is perceived as more trustworthy and reputable than a similar user with a thousand followers, resulting in faster growth of followers and higher engagement and click-through-rates.